bruno-chavez/ancestorquotes/README.md

 ### Executables:

-`ancestorquotes` can be downloaded for every OS [here](https://github.com/bruno-chavez/ancestorquotes/releases) simply click on the one that has your OS and architecture on its name.
+`ancestorquotes` is suppors Linux and Mac, it can be downloaded [here](https://github.com/bruno-chavez/ancestorquotes/releases) simply click on the one that has your OS and architecture on its name.

 After its downloaded run the file to start using `ancestorquotes`!